Where to Watch Japanese Dubbed Movies and How You Can Learn From Them

 2. Watch actively the second time around.

 Upon subsequent viewings, have a notebook ready.
-Keep in mind that you’re going to talk about the movie with your Japanese friends (or study partners) afterward.
 What key vocabulary from the dialogue would be necessary for you to adequately rehash the story for someone to understand?
 Hone in on those words or phrases and create a list that you’ll be able to look up later.

 3. Parrot it all back.